hyperledger-archives/iroha-api/source/includes/_commands.md

 ### Purpose

-The purpose of _create domain_ is to make new domain in Iroha network, which is a group of accounts.
+The purpose of _create domain_ command is to make new domain in Iroha network, which is a group of accounts.

 ### Structure